albertogallini/txn_engine/Readme.md

 - It writes each transaction line to the file.
 - Then it loops from 100 to 1000100 transactions in steps of 100 and measures the time and memory consumption of the program.
 The output is written to stress_test_results.txt in the format `Transactions Count, Time, Process Memory (MB), Engine Memory (MB)`.

 Note: The `generate_random_transactions` function is not meant to mimic real-world transactions since it generates random transactions without any ordering or dependencies.
-This results in a higher number of error conditions compared to real-world use cases.
+This results in a <b>higher number of error conditions</b> compared to real-world use cases and as a consequence the number of entry in both the `transaction_log` and `account` maps will be lower than real-world use case.
 But it is good enough to see how the system resources are used increasing the size of the input.

 Example of output on Mac-Book M3 24 Gb :
 ```